 Put an asterisk mark for mandatory fields

 Users should know which fields are mandatory and which are optional.
 To save time and effort, they may want to skip the optional fields.
-Which is why, the compulsory fields should be marked clearly.
+This is why the compulsory fields should be marked clearly.
 Many forms use asterisks to point out which fields are required.

 Well, there’s another issue — some people (who are not too familiar with contact forms) may not understand what this asterisk mark (*) stands for.
 For them, and for all, you can specify optional fields which denote all the other fields are obligatory.